-Muhammad Aslam Hayat is a ICT legislation, policy and regulation expert from Pakistan with a focus on emerging markets.
-He is Centre Director of the “Pacific ICT Regulatory Resource Centre,” a project being administered by LIRNEasia for the World Bank.
+Muhammad Aslam Hayat is a ICT legislation, policy and regulation expert from Pakistan with a focus on emerging markets and the Chief Corporate Affairs and Security Officer in Telenor Pakistan.
+He was the Centre Director of the “Pacific ICT Regulatory Resource Centre,” a project being administered by LIRNEasia for the World Bank.
 The PIRRC is located within the University of the South Pacific in Suva, Fiji, and will develop innovative ways of providing regulatory support to all the Pacific Island countries.

 He was part of the team that developed the acclaimed Telecom De-regulation Policy 2003, Mobile Cellular Policy 2004 and Universal Service Fund Policy 2006 for the government of Pakistan.
 He also drafted various laws for the government of Pakistan including the Electronic Transactions Ordinance 2002, Prevention of Electronic Crimes Ordinance 2007, Data Protection Bill, and amendments in Pakistan Telecommunication (Re-organisation) Act 1996.